 Masturah holds a Master of Arts in Asian Art Histories from Goldsmiths University of London through LASALLE College of the Arts.
 She graduated with a Bachelor of Arts majoring in Economics and Malay Studies from National University of Singapore (NUS), and a Diploma in Design Communication from LASALLE College of the Arts.

-As co-founder of Maya Gallery, Masturah is highly dedicated to promote Singapore artists internationally.
+As co-founder of Maya Gallery, Masturah is highly dedicated to promote and support Singapore artists internationally, and is heavily involved in curating exhibitions, doing research, writing and publishing catalogues, and conducting forums, workshops, collaborations, and gallery tours.
 Actively contributing to the art community, she serves as President of Angkatan Pelukis Aneka Daya (APAD), an art society of Malay artists in Singapore.
 In 2021, she was appointed Chairman of Voices & Visions: Singapore Women Artists Exhibition 2021 organised by Federation of Art Societies Singapore (FASS).
-She is also an exco member in the Singapore Arts Federation (SAF).
+She is an exco member in the Singapore Arts Federation (SAF), and has mentored undergrads, spoken at museums and institutions, volunteers.
+Masturah is driven by a passion for bridging traditional and contemporary art practices, and the belief that art is vital nourishment for the human spirit.